jobkroongit/100-Days-Of-Code-Log/r2-log.md

 When working in production environments instead of your localhost project when learning how to code, it's going to be an essential part of your skillset.

 ### R2D5
+Working on my webshop project.
+Importing fonts and strucutring the project with sass and created different components; category-item and directory to structure the project.

 ### R2D6
 ### R2D7
 ### R2D8